JamOORev/Website/about-ooclan.md

 ---
 title: About OOClan
-subtitle: All you need to know about the JamCraft OOClan Revolution.
+subtitle: All you need to know about the Origin of the OOClan.
 header-image: index_back.png
 layout: single
 ---